Code-the-Change-YYC/hackathon-management-tool/README.md

 npx ampx sandbox
 ```

-It will take around 2-3 minutes for the backend to load.
+It will take around 2-3 minutes for the backend to deploy.
 The sandbox is up when you see the given message in the console:

 `✨ Total time: 17.27s`